BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 * * *

-> **Inclusion** is a societal ideology regarding individuals with disabilities and special education.
-I**nclusion** describes a group that’s particularly welcoming to all kinds of people irrespective of their differences.
+> **Inclusion** is a societal ideology regarding individuals with disabilities and special education. **Inclusion** describes a group that’s particularly welcoming to all kinds of people irrespective of their differences.

 * * *

-> In computer-human interaction, accessibility simply means making the web accessible and having functionalities that can be operated by literally everyone including those with all forms of disabilities, limitations and conditions.
+> In computer-human interaction, accessibility simply means making the web accessible and having functionalities that can be operated by literally everyone including those with all forms of disabilities, limitations, and conditions.

 * * *

 #### Those with Disabilities

 According to WHO, there are about 285,000,000 people in the world today.
 Blind and visually impaired make up of the 285,000,000 people according to the [World Health Organization](http://www.who.int/mediacentre/factsheets/fs282/en/) (June 2012) with 39,000,000 categorized as legally blind and the remaining 246,000,000 visually impaired.
-The deaf and hearing impaired make up 275,000,000 (2004) in the moderate-to-profound hearing impairment category.
+The deaf and hearing-impaired make up 275,000,000 (2004) in the moderate-to-profound hearing impairment category.

 Some forms of disabilities include:

 *   **Physical disabilities** (One that affects a person’s mobility or dexterity)
-*   **Intellectual or Learning Disabilities** ( People with an intellectual, learning, or cognitive disability have a reduced capacity to read, learn tasks or process information.)
+*   **Intellectual or Learning Disabilities** ( People with an intellectual, learning, or cognitive disability have a reduced capacity to read, learn tasks, or process information.)
-*   **Visual impairments** (People with sight challenges, visually impaired individuals and blind people.)
+*   **Visual impairments** (People with sight challenges, visually impaired individuals, and blind people.)
 *   **Hearing impairments** ( Deafness and hearing loss)
 *   **Neurological disabilities** ( Disabilities associated with damage to the nervous system that results in the loss of some physical or mental functions.)